bradamiller/ProgrammingWithXRP/docs/source/2_DrivingInCircles/stay_in_circle.rst

 Introduction
 ------------

-In this lesson, you will program the XRP to stay inside a circle by using its reflectance sensors to detect the boundary line.
-The robot will drive forward until it reaches the line, back up, turn a random angle, and then continue driving.
+In this lesson, you will program the XRP to stay inside a circle by using you developed in the previous lesson.
+This time however, we'll learn how to package code in `functions` to make important blocks of code easier to use.

+We'll then use our function to ensure that the robot stays inside a circular boundary.
+The robot will drive forward until it reaches the boundary, back up, turn a random angle, and then continue driving.

 Functions in Python
 -------------------